InderPabla/NEAT/README.md

 ### Nine sensor - advanced food seeker
 - Network learns to distinguish between food and wall
 - Touching the wall kills the seeker immediately and sets the fitness to 0, thus making it crucial to not get near the wall.
-- Networks must create an internal model of what it means to see a wall, another seeker, or food.
+- Networks must create an internal model of what it means to see a wall, another seeker, and food.
 ![](https://github.com/InderPabla/NEAT/blob/master/Images/8.gif)

 ## Double pole balancing with velocities